 - Eggs are extra large in size

-Easter Egger chickens are known as very good egg layers and can produce about four eggs a week.
-The eggs themselves are usually extra large in size.
-This means that keepers of the Easter Egger chicken can expect to obtain about 200 to 280 extra large eggs each year.
+Easter Egger chickens are known as excellent egg layers and can produce about four eggs a week.
+The eggs themselves are usually extra large.
+This means that the Easter Egger chicken keepers can expect to obtain about 200 to 280 extra large eggs each year.

-Depending on the genetic makeup of the hen, the Easter Egger chicken can lay a variety of differently colored eggs, including blue, pink, cream, and a range of brown tones.
+Depending on the genetic makeup of the hen, the Easter Egger chicken can lay various differently colored eggs, including blue, green, olive, and pink.
 However, each hen will only produce one color of eggs.

 For example, if a hen lays pink eggs, she will only ever lay pink eggs.
 If keepers wish to obtain a variety of colored eggs, they must have a variety of hens with different genetic makeups.

 Easter Egger chickens are not known to be broody.
-They do not have much interest in either sitting on a nest or raising chicks.
-This is useful for keepers who are more interested in gaining eggs to eat.
+They are not interested in sitting on a nest or raising chicks.
+This is useful for keepers more interested in gaining eggs to eat.
 However, if keepers have a rooster and wish to raise chicks, eggs can be placed in an incubator to hatch.

 Health Issues and Care